 Okay, you have your list, now what?
-Here is where patients comes in handy.
+Here is where patience comes in handy.
 Don’t send out your query in mass emails.
 For me, I chose only five to ten agents, ones I thought might enjoy my manuscript, then I detailed my query to fit their taste and humor.
 Check, check, check, before you send.
-Is your greetings correct?
+Are your greetings correct?
 Did you follow their guidelines?
-At this point I’d probably have my synopsis completed as well–another beast to fight with as well.
+At this point, I’d probably have my synopsis completed as well–another beast to fight with as well.

 Repeat again in small batches.

 Lastly, start writing a new story.
 Something about a new idea gives you the energy you need to say HAY, I CAN DO THIS!